lizmat/articles/5to6-phasers.md

 And this would work fine in Perl 5, as the module is compiled every time it is loaded.
 And thus the `BEGIN` block is run every time the module is loaded.
 And the value of `$DEBUG` will be correct, depending on the setting of environment variable.
 But not so in Perl 6.
+Because the `BEGIN` phaser is executed only once when pre-compiling, the `$DEBUG` variable will have the value that was determined at module pre-compilation time, **not** at module loading time!

 An easy work-around would be to inhibit pre-compilation of a module in Perl 6:

     # Perl 6
     no precompilation;  # this code should not be pre-compiled